Monarchism in Mexico: El Tiempo

 General Manuel Montoro sued the publication and a case was opened against the editor, Antonio Nájera.
 Liberal journals banded together against El Tiempo.
 La Reforma began a back and forth dispute with the publication, attempting to refute its points.
 The editors of La Reforma nonetheless welcomed discussion on the merits of monarchy, but warned El Tiempo that a call for foreign intervention ought to be prosecuted as treason.

-Carlos María de Bustamante joined the discussion with two articles in El Memorial Histórico, both titled Mexico no quiere rey, y menos un extranjero ("México wants no king, and even less a foreigner").
+Carlos María de Bustamante joined the discussion with two articles in El Memorial Histórico, both titled Mexico no quiere rey, y menos un extranjero ("Mexico wants no king, and even less a foreigner").
 Bustamante defended republican institutions, attacked the monarchy as alien to the people of Mexico, and accused the Spanish diaspora in Mexico of being behind such proposals.
 La Hesperia, one of two Spanish-owned journals in Mexico City, reprimanded Bustamante, and Bermúdez de Castro lodged a protest to Mexican foreign minister Joaquín María del Castillo y Lanzas, demanding his retraction.
 In March, Bustamante wrote a new article "To my republican nation", in which he claimed to have not wished to offend Spain's rights, Isabella II, or Maria Christina, but did not retract his defense of the Mexican republic.
 Bustamante reproduced the article in his book El nuevo Bernal Díaz del Castillo ("The new Bernal Díaz del Castillo"), adding a commentary in which he attacked Bermúdez de Castro.

 Also in March, Bermúdez de Castro created a second journal, El Mosquito Mexicano, to support monarchism.
 However, due to the attacks of the republican press against Paredes, which called him a "bourbonist" and "enemy of the fatherland" who wished "to give the country to a foreign prince", the government banned journals from discussing politics, which damaged the monarchists the most.